Using a user interview script (aka customer interview script) for interviews is the best way to ensure quality research outcomes.

 This is the most pivotal question of any interview.
 You’ve unearthed a range of problems the customer experiences, but getting them to prioritize these is invaluable.
-If the problems you’re trying to solve with your product isn’t in the top 3 problem set than you might not be building something people want - or at least not this person / persona.
+If the problems you’re trying to solve with your product aren’t in the top 3 problems set then you might not be building something people want - or at least not this person/persona.

-However if the problem you’re solving is in their top 1-3 problems to solve, you can dive deeper again.
+However, if the problem you’re solving is in their top 1-3 problems to solve, then it’s clear they’re your target audience, and you can dive deeper.

-OK so making user research operations more self-serve and scaleable for your product teams is your 2nd biggest pain point.
+OK so making user research operations (internal link) more self-serve and scaleable for your product teams is your 2nd biggest pain point.
 How likely are you to solve that this quarter?